daQuincy/Variational-Autoencoder-for-Texts/README.md

 1. Characters are all lower-cased.
 1. No words are removed, common punctuations (comma, period, question mark) are preserved and treated as a word.
 1. Dataset is split into training and testing set.
-1. Only the top 20000 most frequent words in the training set are stored in vocabulary, other words are replaced with a "<unk>" token.
+1. Only the top 20000 most frequent words in the training set are stored in vocabulary, other words are replaced with an _unknown_ token.
 1. The training set, testing set and Keras word Tokenizer are saved as pickle files.

 Example of preprocessed sentence: